 Carbon Neutral Certification

-Our remaining emissions are offset (by purchasing carbon credits generated by a solar power project), with a net result of zero emissions.
+Our remaining emissions are offset (by purchasing carbon credits generated by renewable energy projects), with a net result of zero emissions.
 This means for all of the emissions associated with running our operations, we have invested in projects which will prevent the same number of emissions from entering the atmosphere.

 More details of Council’s certification can be found on the Climate Active website.

-Council now has 88kW's of solar power installed across the local government area.
-This has allowed us to reach and exceed our target of 60kW, eight years ahead of schedule.
+Council now has 175 kW of solar power installed across the local government area.
+This has allowed us to reach and exceed our target of 100 kW, eight years ahead of schedule.
 Here are some of the projects we have undertaken:

 Murray Rose Pool